 Whether you're a full-time blogger working from home or if you're on mandatory home office duty, due to the unforeseen circumstances in the world right now, this blog post will give you some helpful tips on how you can stay productive when you're working from home.
 Even if you don't work from home, this post can still help you stay focused and productive.
 There is something here for everyone.

 It is essential when you're working from home to be intentional with your time and plan the night before.
-This is a beneficial tip so that you can avoid busywork and spend your day being productive and getting the most out of your limited time.
+This will help you avoid busywork so you can spend your day being productive and getting the most out of your limited time.
 When you are planning, don't be vague since this often leads to procrastination.
 You can plan your day down to the hour and use as much detail as you possibly can.

 Always Do Your Hardest Tasks First